brahimsaadii/raha-legal-documents/privacy-policy.md

 ### 7.1 Age Limitation

-Raha does not knowingly collect or solicit personal data from individuals under the age of 18.
+Raha is intended for users who are 18 years of age or older.
+We do not knowingly collect or solicit personal data from individuals under the age of 18.
 If we become aware that personal data has been collected from a minor without parental consent, steps will be taken to delete this information as soon as possible.

 ## 8. Changes to This Privacy Policy

 Raha reserves the right to modify or update this Privacy Policy at any time.
 Any changes will be effective immediately upon posting on the App.
 It is your responsibility to review this policy periodically for updates.
-Continued use of the App after any modifications signify your acceptance of the updated Privacy Policy.
+Continued use of the App after any modifications signifies your acceptance of the updated Privacy Policy.

 ## 9. Contact Information